 Something’s Wrong with My Hens and Chicks Succulent!

-Here are some common problems Sempervivums face, along with their solutions:
+Here are some common problems Sempervivums (sometimes called hens and chickens) face, along with their solutions:

 Dark Spots on Stem or Leaves

 Dark brown or black spots on the stem or leaves are typically an indication of root rot.
 You cannot save the entire plant from rot, unfortunately, but you can save it in part if you catch the symptoms early enough.

 Use a clean knife or gardening shears to trim the stem where it’s still green.
 Let this cut callous over, then plop your plant back into the dirt.
 Give it time to grow new roots before watering.